strangetom/ingredient-parser/docs/source/guide/extending.rst

 To make best use of the existing infrastructure for training models, the sentences should be stored in an sqlite3 database using the same schema as the English training data (see :ref:`Data Storage <data-storage>`).

 For each ingredient sentence in the training data, you will need to create a list of tokens and a list of labels.
-Depending on the language, you may need to modify how the :func:`tokenize <ingredient_parser.preprocess.tokenize>` function works.
+Depending on the language, you may need to modify how the :func:`tokenize <ingredient_parser.en._utils.tokenize>` function works.

 .. tip::